xtclang/xvm/README.md

 Or do the equivalent actions manually:

-*
-* Kill all Gradle daemons.
-* Close any open projects in your IDEs, to avoid restarting them with a large state change under the hood.
+1) Close any open XTC projects in your IDEs, to avoid restarting them with a large state change under the hood.
+   Optionally, also close your IDE processes.
+2) Kill all Gradle daemons.
-* Delete the $GRADLE_USER_HOME/cache and $GRADLE_USER_HOME/daemons directories; note - this invalidates
-  caches for all Gradle builds on your current system, and rebuilds a new Gradle version.
+3) Delete the `$GRADLE_USER_HOME/cache` and `$GRADLE_USER_HOME/daemons` directories. *NOTE: this invalidates caches for all Gradle builds on your current system, and rebuilds a new Gradle version.*
-* Run 'git clean -xfd' in your build root.
+4) Run `git clean -xfd` in your build root.
 Note that this may also delete any IDE configuration that resides in your build.
-You may want to preserve e.g. the ".idea" directory, and then you can do "git clean -xfd -e .idea" or perform a dry run "git clean -xfdn", to see what will be deleted.
+You may want to preserve e.g. the `.idea` directory, and then you can do `git clean -xfd -e .idea` or perform a dry run `git clean -xfdn`, to see what will be deleted.
 Note that if you are at this level of purging stuff, it's likely a bad idea to hang on to your IDE state anyway.

 ## Debugging the build